 Auditing keywords is no easy task.
 There is quite a bit of data to trawl through but it will be worth it because it can help you to shape an overall SEO strategy that delivers a far higher return on investment, over a strategy that relies upon throwing links at the wall to see what sticks.

 • Look specifically for keywords that contribute a high-level of revenue or have a particularly high conversion rate – identify ways you could increase traffic on these keywords.
 Are you ranking as high as you could be?

-• Look for keywords that have strong traffic but a poor conversion rate – this could be an indicator that something is going wrong and is a good place to start when it comes to fixing and optimising the performance of a site.
+• Look for keywords that have strong traffic but a poor conversion rate – this could be an indicator that something is going wrong and is a good place to start when it comes to fixing and optimizing the performance of a site.

 • Look for ways to branch out around high-conversion keywords.
-Identify common themes amongst your top performing keywords and see if there are associated terms that you could be targeting.
+Identify common themes amongst your top-performing keywords and see if there are associated terms that you could be targeting.

 Build a Community

 SEO and social are now inextricably linked – we are hurtling towards life after link trust so your website and your business need to be ready.

 Building a community serves multiple purposes both now and later down the line:

 • Build a loyal base of customers – brand loyalty, less churn, increased profitability.

 • Helps with SEO – user-generated content can help scale your SEO.